Thai government dodges dissolution but stalemate drags on

 The protests have brought Thailand's intractable political divisions back to the surface after two years of relative calm.

-Outrage over the proposed amnesty mobilized many urban, middle-class supporters of the royalist "yellow shirt" movement that undermined two governments loyal to the populist former telecoms tycoon Thaksin in the past.
+Outrage over the proposed amnesty mobilised many urban, middle-class supporters of the royalist "yellow shirt" movement that undermined two governments loyal to the populist former telecoms tycoon Thaksin in the past.

 "ROUND TWO" UNDERWAY